 The St. Catharines Cultural Investment Program (SCCIP) has been established to invest funds into the not-for-profit cultural sector of St. Catharines.
 Specifically, the program is designed to strengthen, build and invest in arts, heritage and ethnocultural organizations in order to improve the spirit and quality of life for residents of St. Catharines.

-Members of the St. Catharines Culture Committee review all applications and make recommendations for investment.
+Members of the St. Catharines Arts and Culture Advisory Committee review all applications and make recommendations for investment.